fluent/fluent-logger-python/README.rst

     sender.setup('app', host='host', port=24224, buffer_overflow_handler=handler)

 You should handle any exception in handler. fluent-logger ignores exceptions from ``buffer_overflow_handler``.

+This handler is also called when pending events exist during `close()`.

 Python logging.Handler interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~